Flagstaff Unified School District

 Students may wear (examples may include):

+F. Hats, beanies, and hoods in school environments, including the classroom when permitted by the teacher.
 Note: Students may be asked to remove accessories and/or change clothing during curriculum or activities in which these items present a safety hazard

 Students may not wear: